Stop Asking Me Questions

 “You okay?”

-Whenever I hear the stiff recitation either on the screen or in real life, I don’t feel heartfelt sympathy.
-Instead, what I hear is, “You’d better answer yes, or you’re a big whiner.”
+Whenever I hear the stiff recitation on the screen or in real life, I don’t feel sympathy.
+Instead, I hear, “You’d better answer yes, or you’re a big whiner.”
 The question comes packaged with its own expected answer.
+It's emotional tyranny.
 There’s a word that describes the condition where a person may answer only one way without being a loser.
 That word is manipulation.

-Furthermore, the clichéd words sound phoned in.
-In case you didn’t know what phoning in means:
+Furthermore, the clichéd words sound like they're phoned in.
+In case you didn’t know what phoning in means, it's,

 delivered it over the phone from home.